paulscherrerinstitute/pcaspy/docs/source/tutorial.rst

         },
     }

-``pvdb`` is a plain Python dict, in which keys are PV base names and values are their configurations, a dict also.
+``pvdb`` is a plain Python :class:`dict`, in which keys are PV base names and values are their configurations, a dict also.
 In this case we specify that the PV has base name ``RAND`` and 3 digits precision.
 ``prefix`` will be the prefixed to the PV base names and create the PV ``MTEST:RAND``.